A Room with a View (1985 film): Background

 E. M. Forster began to write A Room with a View during a trip to Italy in the winter of 1901–02 when he was twenty-two.
 It was the first novel he worked on; however, he put it away before returning to it a few years later.
 Forster finished first two other novels: Where Angels Fear to Tread (1905) and then The Longest Journey (1907).
 A Room with a View was finally published in 1908.
 Set in Italy and England, A Room with a View follows Lucy Honeychurch, a proper young Englishwoman who discovers passion while on a trip to Italy.
 At her return to the restrained culture of Edwardian-era England, she must choose between two opposite men: the free-thinking George Emerson and the repressed aesthete Cecil Vyse.
 The story is both a romance and a humorous critique of English society at the beginning of the 20th century.
 The novel, Forster's third, was very well received, better than his previous two, but it is considered lighter than his two best-regarded later works Howards End (1910) and A Passage to India (1924).
 In Forster's own appreciation "A Room with a View, may not be his best, but may very well be his nicest".

 In 1946, 20th Century Fox offered $25,000 for the film rights to A Room with a View, but Forster did not hold cinema in high regard and refused although the studio was willing to pay him even more.

 Following Forster's death in 1970, the board of fellows of King's College, Cambridge, inherited the rights to his books.
 However, Donald A Parry, chief executor, turned down all approaches.
 Ten years later, the film rights for Forster's novels became available when the film enthusiast Professor Bernard Williams became chief executor.
 The trustees of Forster's estate invited producer Ismail Merchant and director James Ivory to Cambridge to discuss filming Forster.
+Ivory later said he was more enthusiastic about the novel than Merchant and Jhabvala.
+Jhabvala wrote the first draft.
+Ivory rewrote it, then Jhabvala did another draft.

+The film was made on a budget of $3 million that included investment by Cinecom in the U.S, and from Goldcrest Films, the National Film Finance Corporation, and Curzon Film Distributors in Great Britain.
+Merchant and Ivory had originally been rejected twice by Jake Eberts of Goldcrest Films but obtained money from the company after Eberts left.
+Eberts would later admit to being "completely wrong" about the film.